gatewaycash/gateway/modules/docs/docs/paybutton.html.md

 ### Currency

 PayButton allows you to set prices in a large number of currencies other than Bitcoin Cash.
-When a currency is given, PayButton queries the current price of B itcoin Cash in order to calculate the correct amount.
+When a currency is given, PayButton queries the current price of Bitcoin Cash in order to calculate the correct amount.

 ## Tracking Payments